Demerrs/VariaUI/README.md

 ## 🌟 Introduction

 VariaUI is designed to be sleek, modular, and developer-friendly.
-Whether you are building a simple UI or complex one, VariaUI provides beautifully animated components, built-in settings management, and full theme customization out of the box.
+Whether you are building a simple UI or a complex one, VariaUI provides beautifully animated components, built-in settings management, full theme customization, and dynamic multi-column layouts out of the box.

 ---